The Best Cheap Bakuchiol (Retinol Alternative) Products of 2019

 If you’re shopping for a Bakuchiol serum, here are the best-reviewed ones that have sold on Amazon for $35 or less in the last 12 months:

 Good Price: $18 | Great Deal: $15

-This serum doesn't irritate skin, according to several Amazon customers.
-Some reviewers say their skin looks brighter and more youthful after use, but others are in wait-and-see mode despite leaving a positive review.
+This fragrance-free Bakuchiol serum is non-irritating and spreads quickly, according to several Amazon customers.
+Some reviewers say their skin looks brighter and more youthful after use, but many others are in "wait-and-see" mode despite leaving a positive review.
 (Buyer beware.)